dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 unchecked exceptions, the code that throws the exception has the responsibility of logging an error message at the point where the exception is thrown.
-This ensures that even if the exception is not caught by the client, at least an error message is logged to indicate the nature of the error.
+This ensures that even if the exception is not caught by the client, an error message will be logged to indicate the nature of the error.

 All error messages are given unique error codes.

 The code relies upon the efficiency of modern garbage collectors and does not attempt to manage memory.
-Rather than using Object pools, SimpleDBM encourages the use of short-lived objects, on the basis that this aids the garbage collector in reclaiming space more quickly.
+Rather than using object pools, SimpleDBM encourages the use of short-lived objects, on the basis that this aids the garbage collector in reclaiming space more quickly.
 The aim is to keep permanently occupied memory to a low level.

 JUnit based test cases are being added constantly to improve the test coverage.
-Simple code coverage is not a good indicator of the usefulness of test cases, due to the multi-threaded nature of most SimpleDBM components.
+Simple code coverage statistics are not a good indicator of the usefulness of test cases, due to the multi-threaded nature of most SimpleDBM components.
 Where possible, test cases are created to simulate specific thread interactions, covering common scenarios.